pan-ontologies/esrf-ontologies/doc/explanations/esrfet.rst

 the essential features that characterize it — such as what it measures, what kind of input it requires, and how the measurement is performed.

-These definitions are encoded using formal logic (OWL), but at a high level, each technique is described as:
+These definitions are encoded using formal logic (OWL), but at a high level, each technique is described as a combination of specific characteristics that distinguishes it from other techniques.

-- A type of experimental technique
-- A combination of specific conditions that must be met

-These conditions typically include:
+These characteristics typically include:

 - What kind of physical interaction the technique is based on (e.g., diffraction, fluorescence)
 - What properties are being measured (e.g., energy, intensity)